DiegoRivasDev/DiegoRivasDev/README.md

 <h2 align="center">About my</h2>

 - Hi, I'm Diego Rivas.
 I am a self-taught Full Stack developer and passionate about programming completing my final-year in software engineer at the university.
-I have experience working independently in the creation of websites and systems for business use..
+I have experience working independently in the creation of websites and systems for business use.

 <br>